 In the dining room, the aesthetic is far more contemporary: floors, bar-tops and benches are lined with high-gloss cork and draped with leatherwork by Melbourne’s IE Francis.

-Whole duck of the day and ale-braised lamb shoulder are Survey Co. specials.
+The menu is a vagabond-ish collection of share plates and mains.
+Sample Shaoxing scallops; cold cut brisket; cauliflower cheese puffs; and mushroom money bags.
+Whole duck of the day, meanwhile, is a constant Survey Co. special.
 For a bit of fun, try the Death Row Meal: a daily edit of comfort food (maybe corned beef) served on a metal prison tray.

 Make sure you hunt down the old lift shaft.
 The refurbished carriage is parked on the ground floor and it’s the perfect hideout for sipping a Survey Sour (armagnac, lemon and sugar) or an Autunno Negroni with raspberry-infused gin.